Bed Sores

 http://www.mamashealth.com/skin/bed.asp

 Note: some alternative sites recommend using tea tree oil.
 Warning – some of these oils are very caustic and could cause serious harm if used incorrectly.
-My personal opinion would be to use vitamin E oil or other oil that you know is safe on the skin.
+My personal opinion would be to use vitamin E oil, or another oil that you know is safe on the skin.

 Skin Cream Recipe